Note: We are in the process of gradually rolling out this feature, so it may take a while before you see it in your respective channel and build.

 If you select Settings and more when the badge is visible, Microsoft Edge will display an alert telling you the number of passwords that are compromised.
-Selecting this alert will direct you to the Password Monitor page.
+Selecting this alert will direct you to the Password Monitor settings page.

 The alert won't appear for passwords that are included in the Ignore list.
-To stop seeing an alert, simply move that password entry to the Ignore list in the Password Monitor page.
+To stop seeing an alert, simply move that password entry to the Ignore list in the Password Monitor settings page.

 Scan Now In addition to an automated scan when the feature is turned on, you can now also check the security of your passwords anytime by using Scan now.
-You'll find this option on the Password Monitor page.
+You'll find this option on the Password Monitor settings page.